ProtonMail - Secure Email Website Design

 Board for freelance & contract work

 As a part of being an in-house product designer at ProtonMail over the span of a couple of years, within the design team we conducted several experiments as far as their visual identity on the web.
-This is another concept within the website design exploration exercise conducted a couple of years ago.
+Although this concept did not make it to the finalists, it is worth the quick presentation you can observe here.